bit-badger/o2f/src/dox/content/step2/index.md

 Our C# data model looks very much like one you'd see in an Entity Framework project.
 The major difference is that what would be the navigation properties; collections (ex. the `Revisions` collection in the `Page` and `Post`) are part of the type, rather than a `Revision` being its own entity, while parent navigation properties (ex. `WebLog` for entities that define a `WebLogId` property) do not exist.
 Even if you are unfamiliar with Entity Framework, you will likely easily see how this model could be represented in a relational database.

+Within the `src` directory, add `nuget MarkdownSharp` to `paket.dependencies`, and add `MarkdownSharp` to the `paket.references` file for each project.
+This is the library we'll use to generate HTML from Markdown article content.

 Some other design decisions:

 - We will use strings (created from `Guid`s) as our Ids for entities, and all of documents will have `Id` as the property _(this supports the convention RavenDB uses to identify document identifiers)_.